 What causes runny or wet potato salad?

-It can be a number of things, maybe one of these suggestions will shout out as to how to change the methods you are currently using to make potato salad.
+Wet or runny potato salad can be caused by a number of things, maybe one of these suggestions will shout out as to how to change the methods you are currently using to make potato salad.

 - Could be the variety of potato.
 Typically, an Idaho Russet Burbank has a high solids or starch content and is ideal for making a potato salad from russets.
 Look for the “Grown in Idaho” seal on the bag.
 The potato cells have a tendency to hold water or liquids better without bursting or breaking into mush.